Magdy-ElRawy/Bank-Loans-Management-Analysis-and-Reporting-System/README.md

-# Bank-Loans-Management-Analysis-and-Reporting-System
-# 🏦 Bank Loan System - Power BI
+# 🏦 Bank Loan System

 ## 📊 Project Overview
 This project, completed as part of ITI's graduation requirements, applies comprehensive data analysis and visualization techniques.
 From creating database ERDs to designing interactive dashboards, this project showcases our ability to turn raw data into actionable insights for stakeholders and decision-makers.